 Douglas Bevington, Ph.D., is the Forest Program Director for Environment Now, a grantmaking foundation in California.
 He holds his doctorate in sociology from the University of California, Santa Cruz, where he taught courses on social movement studies.
 He is the author of "The Rebirth of Environmentalism: Grassroots Activism from the Spotted Owl to the Polar Bear" (Island Press, 2009), which explores how grassroots forest and wildlife protection groups have made a big impact on federal environmental policies in the U.S. over the past twenty years.
 His book profiles small, bold groups that have benefited from the support of the Fund for Wild Nature.

-Tracy Davids, Esq. is the Executive Director of Wild South, a non-profit organization working to inspire and empower citizens to protect and restore the native ecosystems of the Southeast.
-A graduate of Suffolk University Law School, Tracy has been an ardent advocate for the permanent protection of our federal public lands, endangered species, and ecological footprint reduction for over a decade.
+Tracy Davids, Esq. is the former Executive Director of Wild South, a non-profit organization working to inspire and empower citizens to protect and restore the native ecosystems of the Southeast.
+She is currently a consultant to other non-profit organizations.
+A graduate of Suffolk University Law School, Tracy has been an ardent advocate for the permanent protection of our federal public lands, endangered species, and ecological footprint reduction for 15 years.
 Her experience also includes the practice of civil law in Boston and volunteer board service for several local, regional, and national conservation organizations.
 Tracy lives in a solar powered home in Asheville, NC and spends her free time gardening, hiking, backpacking, and exploring the wilds of our great National Forests/Parks.

 Marnie Gaede is a writer, editor, and publisher of numerous books and articles.
 For over fifteen years she has taught Environmental Issues at Art Center College of Design.
 Marnie has been involved with Sea Shepherd since 1989 and worked in support of numerous campaigns and publications.
 She served as a director of Sea Shepherd Conservation Society from 2000-2002 and on the Board of Advisors to the Director of Duke University Primate Center.
 She has been a founding board member of Grizzly People since Timothy Treadwell's death in 2003.
-She currently serves as a director of Galapagos Preservation Society and of Sea Shepherd Conservation Society.
+In the past, she has served as a director of Galapagos Preservation Society and of Sea Shepherd Conservation Society.
 Marnie is President of the Fund.

 Dave Parks, Ph.D., has been involved in ecological and political activism since the Vietnam War, including work with Central American solidarity groups, Earth First!, and the Rainforest Action Network.
 He holds a Ph.D. in physics and works on the research staff of the Stanford University Medical School.
 He is a past President of the Fund and has been on the Board since 1988.
 Dave is currently Treasurer of the Fund.